vicerust/owlang/README.md

 - [x] Type checking
 - [ ] Document Outline
 - [ ] Fix all the bugs lol

+## Known Bugs

+- The theme is really janky and seems to change the theme throughout VS Code.
+I'll work on fixing it, but this language needs a custom theme for proper highlighting.
+- Function scopes glitch out sometimes because the script for detecting them is an ungodly mess.
+I may consider rewriting it, but I need more booze.
+- Probably a lot of other stuff I'm sure I'll hear about

 ## Running the Extension